josh7g/Multiple-disease-detection/README.md

 Feature Selection: After analyzing the dataset, I selected relevant features that could contribute to predicting heart disease outcomes.
 HEART DISEASE DESCRIPTION

+1.age (Age of the patient in years)

+2.sex (Male/Female)]

-age (Age of the patient in years) origin (place of study) sex (Male/Female) cp chest pain type ([typical angina, atypical angina, non-anginal, asymptomatic]) trestbps resting blood pressure (resting blood pressure (in mm Hg on admission to the hospital)) chol (serum cholesterol in mg/dl) fbs (if fasting blood sugar > 120 mg/dl) restecg (resting electrocardiographic results) -- Values: [normal, stt abnormality, lv hypertrophy]
+3.cp chest pain type ([typical angina, atypical angina, non-anginal, asymptomatic])

+4.trestbps resting blood pressure (resting blood pressure (in mm Hg on admission to the hospital))

+5. chol (serum cholesterol in mg/dl)

+6. fbs (if fasting blood sugar > 120 mg/dl)

+7. restecg (resting electrocardiographic results) -- Values: [normal, stt abnormality, lv hypertrophy]

-thalach: maximum heart rate achieved
+8. thalach: maximum heart rate achieved

-exang: exercise-induced angina (True/ False)
+9.exang: exercise-induced angina (True/ False)

-oldpeak: ST depression induced by exercise relative to rest
+10.  oldpeak: ST depression induced by exercise relative to rest

-slope: the slope of the peak exercise ST segment
+11. slope: the slope of the peak exercise ST segment

-ca: number of major vessels (0-3) colored by fluoroscopy
+12.  ca: number of major vessels (0-3) colored by fluoroscopy

-thal: [normal; fixed defect; reversible defect]
+13.  thal: [normal; fixed defect; reversible defect]

 Model Training: I split the dataset into training and testing sets, and trained the Logistic Regression model using the training data
 Model Evaluation: The model's accuracy was evaluated using the testing dataset.
 The achieved accuracy was approximately 85%.